-3. Select Full set of sources files on OS Type page and click Next.
+3. Select a Full set of sources files on OS Type page and click Next.
 You can select a customized Windows image or connect to Windows Deployment Services images also.

 5. On the Destination page, type a name for the directory where MDT create it for Windows files.
 When you specified a name click Next.

 7. On the Confirmation page, the Windows 10 should be imported without any errors.
-If you have faced with any error try to troubleshot it by searching google or comment us the error titles.
+If you have faced with any error try to troubleshoot it by searching google or comment us the error titles.